Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 **Type:** Missed opportunity

-Immediately at the start, one of the biggest negative surprises the game presented to me was the fact that, despite appearing on concept art and despite [having been planned](https://twitter.com/OddworldInc/status/1026744486079160320?s=19) as a location during the development of AE, RuptureFarms never once appears in-game as either a playable or cutscene location.
+Immediately at the start, one of the biggest negative surprises the game pulled was the fact that---despite appearing on concept art and [having been planned](https://twitter.com/OddworldInc/status/1026744486079160320?s=19) as a location during the development of AE---RuptureFarms never once appears in-game as either a playable, cutscene location, or even just a still image (no, the miniatures in the newspapers don't count).

-It's not that the interviews don't technically tell us what happened, but I think it's a huge missed opportunity that they kept the ruins off-screen.
+It's not that the game doesn't tell us what happened (Abe, Molluck, and the other characters mention the farm burning down plenty), but I think it's a huge missed opportunity that they kept the ruins off-screen.
 Imagine, if instead of opening with the newspaper slide-show, the following scene played out:

 {% include caption.html url="/imgs/storyrundown/intro.png" description="Credit: [Fuzzle Guy](https://discord.com/channels/164770326943760386/309087612419833866/1277310745981358174)" %}

 This way we would have both seen the "source" of what led to Molluck becoming a fugitive and could have introduced a future-game opportunity for Cartel higher-ups to actually already know and plot against Abe if he proves too successful.

 Instead what we got was an awkward slide-show, which you can't even read at your own leisure, as the video pans and switches between scenes wildly to a pumping yet somehow also droning beat, which never quite seems to reach its crescendo.

 Obviously there's enough time to get the gist, but it still feels weird, that if they wanted to go with this newspaper angle either for budgetary or stylistic reasons, why not give control to the player?
 Those who don't care could just skip it this way and those who very much do (which I assume are most players of the game) could soak in the info and enter the game immersed in the background.

 ## "Starring Abraham Lure as 'Abe'"